 Breast implant revision surgery, also known as breast implant replacement or breast implant revisionary procedure, is a surgical procedure performed to modify or correct previous breast augmentation surgery.
 This surgery aims to address complications, revise the size or type of breast implants, or change the appearance of the breasts.

 Breast implant surgery has come a long way during the past few decades.
-Unqualified and inexperienced practitioners have been exposed, and progressive techniques such as those used by Dr Peter Laniewski have led to much higher levels of patient satisfaction.
-It’s worth noting however, that breast implants are not designed to last forever, and at some stage breast augmentation will be required.
+Progressive techniques such as those used by Dr Peter Laniewski usually lead to much higher levels of patient satisfaction.
+It’s worth noting, however, that breast implants are not designed to last forever, and at some stage breast augmentation will be required.
 Other reasons for re-doing prior breast plant surgery include:

 - Making the breasts bigger or smaller

 - Malposition: breast implants that are too high, too low, too close together or too far apart

 - Capsular contracture: hardening of scar tissue around the implant

 - Implants that make the nipples sit too high

 - Breast ptosis: breast tissue that droops over the implant